jllpons/dgeapy/README.md

 ### Setting up the Environment

-Create a dedicated environment for DGEAPY using Conda:
+Create a dedicated environment for dgeapy using Conda:

 ```shell
 conda create --name dgeapy python=3.10